 The amounts contained in this Report and in the Financial Statements have been rounded to the nearest \$1,000 (where rounding is applicable under the option available to the Company under the Australian Securities and Investments Commission (ASIC) Class Order 98/100.
 The Company is an entity to which the Class Order applies.

 AUDITOR'S INDEPENDENCE DECLARATION

-Independence Declaration from our auditors, Ernst & Young is set out on page 26.
+We have obtained the following Independence Declaration from our auditors, Ernst & Young: